stouch/docs/api/reference.md

 ### Files

-These endpoints are used for uploading, updating, and deleting files and virtual folders.
+These endpoints are used for uploading, updating, and deleting files.

 #### Upload File